fmaylinch/fmaylinch.github.io/README.md

 # Ferran Maylinch

-Currently, the `index.html` (and folders `assets` and `vite-public`) are generated  from `vite-ts-app` by running `npm run build` and moving and resulting files in `dist` to this project root folder.
+Currently, the `index.html` (and folders `assets` and `vite-public`) are generated  from `vite-ts-app` by running `npm run build` from `vite-ts-app` and moving and resulting files in `dist` to the root folder.
-You can do `mv dist/* .` (after removing the files moved that last time).
+You can do `mv vite-ts-app/dist/* .` (after removing the files moved that last time).

 In case you need an http server to open `index.html`:
 ```bash